aspenjames-learn-co-archive/AspenJames.github.io/_posts/2018-05-07-development_environment_to_go.markdown

 ## Step 3: Local Environment Setup

 The next step is actually setting up your development environment.
 The default instructions on setting up a [Learn Development Environment ](https://github.com/AspenJames/linux-env-setup) are fairly accurate with a couple tweaks for the Pi.
+I recommend giving the steps below a full read before setting things up, as the order you perform a few of these definitely matters!

 Follow those directions with these changes: